NecsusECS/Necsus/README.md

 #### Don't call me, I'll call you

 There are situations where you may not want Necsus to be in charge of executing the loop.
 For example, if you are integrating with an SDK that uses a callback mechanism for controlling the main game loop.
-For those situations, you can manually initialize your app and invoke the `tick` function that Necsus generates:
+In those situations, you can manually initialize your app and invoke the `tick` function that Necsus generates:

 ```nim